borisdev/resume/resume.md

 - led a data engineering switch from monolith to microservice paradigm
 - led building new observability systems
 - led in the GA release of a large analytic product feature
-- PhD research in creating new data analysis methods to track inequality
+- PhD research on data analysis methods in economic geography
 - engineering expertise in microservice, distributed backend systems
 - data expertise in Language AI, analytic methods, observability, and BI